armalitedev/gif-and-img-captioner/README.md

-This is a gif and image captioner.
+This is a gif and image captioner.<br>
-It can fetch gifs from Tenor and images from Google Images.
+It can fetch gifs from Tenor and images from Google Images.<br>
-Make sure you have a Tenor api key.
+Make sure you have a Tenor api key.<br>

 Example usage: tenor("pizza time", "i love pizza")